TeamSparkAI/toolvault/docs/policies.md

 For any policy match, we might want to take zero, one, or more than one actions
 - The text processing actions should only be available to filters/validators that produce matches
+  - Maybe we don't care - if you have text processing actions and no filters that produce matches, it's a noop (reasonable)
 - Any policy might want to take certain generic actions
   - Return an MCP error (error code and message)
   - Return specific result (result payload as text or JSON)
   - Log a security event (local log)
   - Log an event to a SIEM
   - Send message to opentelemetry
-- No action should always be an option
+- "No Action" should always be an option
   - Even with no action, if any filter matches an alert will be generated, and if is a text matcher, the matching text will be identified in the alert for audit/review

 For multiple actions, some are mutually exclusive and require prioritization, others are not (but questions about triggering/context)